 Add, Format and View Speaker Notes in PowerPoint Decks

-by Avantix Learning Team | Updated May 28, 2021
+by Avantix Learning Team | Updated February 7, 2025

-Applies to: Microsoft® PowerPoint® 2010, 2013, 2016, 2019 and 365 (Windows)
+Applies to: Microsoft® PowerPoint® 2016, 2019, 2021 and 365 (Windows)

 You can add speaker notes in your PowerPoint decks using the Notes pane in Normal View.
 Speaker notes may be viewed by a presenter during a slide show and may be printed as well.
 When you create your PowerPoint slides, you can add, edit and format notes.
+If you'd like to view notes during your presentation, you'll need to keep them short because there is a limited amount of space to view them in Presenter View.
+You can also format notes and they can be distributed as a standalone document as an alternative to traditional PowerPoint handouts.

-Speaker notes may include:
+Speaker notes may be used for the following:

 - Key talking points